kubeflow/example-seldon/README.md

 ```

-# Clone this Project from github
+# Fork or Clone this Project from github

+Fork https://github.com/SeldonIO/kubeflow-seldon-example if you wish to use your github account in the examples below otherwise you can use SeldonIO and just clone:

 ```bash
 git clone https://github.com/SeldonIO/kubeflow-seldon-example